junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean walks closer to him, standing beside him, managing to keep his voice gentle.
 "Okay, alright, the name, we got the name now.
 What else do you remember?"

 Cas stares at the running river without blinking.
-"He and his company was once my client -- Hannah's, to start with, as she told you.
+"He and his company were once my client -- Hannah's, to start with, as she told you.
 But from the financial records, she found they had serious tax evasion problems.
-Many of the records didn't match, or were too vague to understand, or contradicted with each other.
-She suspected they might have bigger illegal underworld transaction, but she didn't want the company to be involved if that was the case, and meanwhile, when we were trying to delay our meeting with Nick, he threatened us if we couldn't make it right and beneficial for him, he'd do something bad.
-And if we dared to call police, things would be even worse.
+Many of the records didn't match, or were too vague to understand, or contradicted each other.
+She suspected they might have bigger illegal underworld transactions, but she didn't want the company to be involved if that was the case, and meanwhile, when we were trying to delay our meeting with Nick, he threatened us that if we couldn't make it right and beneficial for him, he'd do something bad.
+And if we dared to call the police, things would be even worse.
 He didn't say specifically how bad or what exactly he meant."

 Dean listens mutedly.

-"Hannah got scared, she was worried about her family and her kid, saying she wanted out.
+"Hannah got scared; she was worried about her family and her kid's safety, saying she wanted out.
 That was a very stressful time.
 And I couldn't just watch her break down, so I said, I'd take the rest of the auditing and communicate with Nick.
 And I did."

 "What did you do?"
 Dean asks.